seanlau1994/100-days-of-code/log.md

 Thoughts: I am really happy at the moment when I get the code done.
 I did many research and try to understand why should I do this and how can I use the code. correct the decision I made yesterday and change the display block to flex.
 Now I have more understanding about the media queries to make the webpage responsive and how "class" work between html and css.

+Day 8: Oct 27th, 2021

+Today's progress: working on the landing page project's html part.

+Thoughts: I can code the simple contents as user story required but still lack experience about Semantics.
+For instance when and where to use <section> <article> not only use div for everything.
+Where to use <div> to make a new line not only use <br>.